HL7/fhir-resp-net-ig/input/pagecontent/StructureDefinition-resp-net-composition-intro.md

 The above data has to be populated by the implementers of either the DataSource actors or the HDEA (backend services app).

-### Populating the RESPNet Use Case
+### Populating the RESP-NET Use Case

-The [RESPNet Report Context extension](StructureDefinition-respnet-report-context-extension.html) is used to convey the how a RESPNet report receiver can use the data for different programs and use cases associated with the RESPNet activities.
+The [RESP-NET Report Context extension](StructureDefinition-respnet-report-context-extension.html) is used to convey the how a RESP-NET report receiver can use the data for different programs and use cases associated with the RESP-NET activities.

-The extension **SHALL** always have two codings from the [RESPNet Context value set](ValueSet-respnet-report-context-codes.html), one containing the Level 1 code of "respnet-case-report" and the second one will be one of the Level 2 codes.
+The extension **SHALL** always have two codings from the [RESP-NET Context value set](ValueSet-respnet-report-context-codes.html), one containing the Level 1 code of "respnet-case-report" and the second one will be one of the Level 2 codes.